hexagontk/hexagon/hexagon_site/pages/gradle.md

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

 * jmhBenchmarkVersion: JMH version.
-The default is 1.21.
+The default is Hexagon's used version.
 * iterations (REQUIRED): number of measurement iterations to do.
 * benchmarkModes (REQUIRED): benchmark mode.
 Available modes are:
   Throughput/thrpt, AverageTime/avgt, SampleTime/sample, SingleShotTime/ss, All/all